Learning is one of the most critical elements of the employee experience.

 - Internal communication

-The goal is that as soon as the VR headsets are setup at each of your locations, you can start training.
+The goal is that as soon as the VR headsets are setup at each of your locations, all that you need to focus on is getting started with Virtual Reality training.

 Step 5: Adoption, adoption, adoption!

 Like many business units, L&D is quickly being disrupted by technology innovations.
 Leaders are under pressure to keep up, and VR is one way to work toward digital transformation.
 In the long term, L&D’s ability to tap into the modern workforce and offer a differentiated employee experience is key to activating talent.